Submandibular gland: Submandibular duct

+The submandibular duct, also called Wharton's duct, is approximately 5 cm long.
+It arises from the deep part of the gland and runs anteriorly through the floor of the mouth.
+The lingual nerve loops beneath the duct, passing from its lateral to its medial side.
+The duct opens at the sublingual caruncle on either side of the lingual frenulum.

-Secretions are delivered into the submandibular duct on the deep portion after which they hook around the posterior edge of the mylohyoid muscle and proceed on the superior surface laterally.
-The excretory ducts are then crossed by the lingual nerve, and ultimately drain into the sublingual caruncles, which are small prominences on either side of the lingual frenulum along with the major sublingual duct.
-The gland can be bilaterally palpated (felt) inferior and posterior to the body of the mandible, moving inward from the inferior border of the mandible near its angle with the head tilted forwards.
+The gland can be bilaterally palpated inferior and posterior to the body of the mandible by moving inward from the inferior border of the mandible near its angle while the head is tilted forwards.

 Submandibular gland papilla

-The terminal part of the submandibular (Wharton) duct is located in the mouth floor and opens as an orifice of the submandibular duct papilla.
-The position of the duct and its 0.5–1.5 mm wide ostium is invariably symmetric, but quite unpredictable; consequently, submandibular duct papillae can occasionally be challenging to recognize.
-Based on the macroscopic appearance of the papillae and a sialoendoscopic approach, Anicin et al. described four different types of submandibular gland papillae: types A, B, C, and D.
+The terminal part of the submandibular duct is located in the floor of the mouth and opens through the orifice of the submandibular duct papilla.
+The position of the duct and its 0.5–1.5 mm-wide ostium is invariably symmetric but quite unpredictable; consequently, the submandibular duct papillae can occasionally be challenging to recognize.
+Based on the macroscopic appearance of the papillae and a sialoendoscopic approach, Aničin et al. described four different types of submandibular gland papillae: types A, B, C, and D.

 Microanatomy

 Human submandibular gland.
-At the right is a group of mucous acini, at the left a group of serous acini.
+At the right is a group of mucous acini, and at the left is a group of serous acini.

-Lobes contain smaller lobules, which contain adenomeres, the secretory units of the gland.
+The lobes contain smaller lobules, which contain adenomeres, the secretory units of the gland.
 Each adenomere contains one or more acini, or alveoli, which are small clusters of cells that secrete their products into a duct.
-The acini of each adenomere are composed of either serous or mucous cells, with serous adenomeres predominating.
-Some mucous adenomeres may also be capped with a serous demilune, a layer of lysozyme-secreting serous cells resembling a half moon.

-Like other exocrine glands, the submandibular gland can be classified by the microscopic anatomy of its secretory cells and how they are arranged.
-Because the glands are branched, and because the tubules forming the branches contain secretory cells, submandibular glands are classified as branched tubuloacinar glands.
-Further, because the secretory cells are of both serous and mucous types, the submandibular gland is a mixed gland, and though most of the cells are serous, the exudate is chiefly mucous.
-It has long striated ducts and short intercalated ducts.

-The secretory acinar cells of the submandibular gland have distinct functions.
-The mucous cells are the most active and therefore the major product of the submandibular glands is saliva which is mucoid in nature.
-Mucous cells secrete mucin which aids in the lubrication of the food bolus as it travels through the esophagus.
-In addition, the serous cells produce salivary amylase, which aids in the breakdown of starches in the mouth.
-The submandibular gland's highly active acini account for most of the salivary volume.
-The parotid and sublingual glands account for the remaining.
+The submandibular gland is a mixed, branched tubuloacinar gland containing both serous and mucous secretory cells.
+Serous acini predominate, while mucous acini account for a smaller proportion of the secretory units.

+Serous cells produce a watery, protein-rich secretion containing enzymes such as salivary amylase.
+Mucous cells produce mucins that lubricate the oral cavity and food bolus.
+Some mucous acini may appear capped by crescent-shaped serous demilunes.

+The primary acinar secretion is modified as it passes through the duct system.
+The gland has relatively short intercalated ducts and well-developed striated ducts, which modify the electrolyte composition of saliva.

 Blood supply

-The gland receives its blood supply from the facial and lingual arteries.
-The gland is supplied by sublingual and submental arteries and drained by common facial and lingual veins.
+The gland receives its arterial blood supply from branches of the facial and lingual arteries.
+It is supplied particularly by the submental and sublingual arteries and is drained by the facial and lingual veins.